What is “Collision” coverage?

 If involved in a car accident, your insurance company is required to assign the percentage of fault for each of the drivers involved in the accident.
 Insurance companies determine responsibility for an automobile accident according to the “Fault Determination Rules” located in the Insurance Act.
 These rules allow insurance companies to fairly assign fault in accidents resulting in fair compensation for everyone involved.

-What is Pleasure and Business use?
+What are Pleasure and Business use?

 Pleasure use includes driving to and from work.
 Business use means that you use your vehicle either full time or part time for your work; e.g., sales calls, etc.